Screenwriting

 Session Zero

 Session Zero: An Introduction to the World of Roleplaying Games, written by John C. Byram and edited by myself, explains the world of roleplaying games to those who have never played and want to know what all the fuss is about.
-In 2020, the book won a Silver ENnie award for Best RPG Related Product.
+In 2020, the book won a Silver ENnie for Best RPG Related Product.

 System Design